vfp1/UPC-AIDL-bAbI-VQA/README.md

 # UPC-AIDL-bAbI-VQA
 Project for the Postgraduate in Deep Learning for Artificial Intelligence at UPC.
 The project aims to address bAbl and VQA tasks

-## How do I work with this?
-You need to clone this git repo

 ## Requirements
 You will need Graphviz to be installed in your machine